Behaviour-Analytics/moodle-block_lord/README.md

 This plugin is simple to use.
 The block shown on the course page contains a link to the graphing page, a progress chart, and a link to settings.
 The progress chart will show how many activity connections have been compared, which is a lengthy process.
+The Web service takes time to compare the content from the different activities, so the process is run in the background.
+Depending on the number of learning activities in the course and the frequency of the scheduled task, the process could take from hours to weeks.
+The progress chart will show what has been done to date.

 Once all activity connections have been compared, the graph can be viewed by clicking the associated link.
 If there are missing values, the graph does not configure properly.
-If you are happy with the automatically configured graph, there is a button beneath the graph to save the configuration to the database.
-Clicking and dragging the graph nodes will also rearrange their configuration.
+The first time the graphing page is viewed, a new graph is generated, which is the system graph.
+Clicking and dragging the graph nodes will also rearrange the configuration and produce a custom graph.
+The graphing interface has a button to switch between the custom and system graphs.
+There are also 3 sliders that control the distance parameters for graph generation and another button to regenerate the system graph.

 When viewing the graph, left-clicking a node will show the learning content for the associated learning object.
 Right-clicking another node will show the content